software-mansion/react-native-gesture-handler/docs/component-swipeable.md

 method that is expected to return an action panel that is going to be revealed from the right side when user swipes left.

 ## Methods
-Using reference to `Swipeable` it's possible toi trigger some actions on it
+Using reference to `Swipeable` it's possible to trigger some actions on it

 ---
 ### `close`